donedgardo/blog/content/daily/wip-dialogue-day-3-protecting-focus.md

 Yesterday's question: how do you protect focus when reality attacks?

-That prioritization exercise brings a subtle benefit to the table: alignment.
+Yesterday's prioritization exercise brings a subtle benefit to the table: alignment.

 To quote Eisenhower: *"What is important is seldom urgent and what is urgent is seldom important."*